Rock of Love with Bret Michaels: In pop culture

 The show was parodied in a sketch on the February 23, 2008 episode of Saturday Night Live.

 Michaels and the series were also parodied in the video for Eminem's "We Made You".

 The show can be seen playing on a television in a scene in the 2008 film Step Brothers.

 The show can be seen playing on a television in the third episode of the American reality competition television series Whodunnit?.

+YouTuber Papa Meat has referenced the show several times on his YouTube channel before making a 2-hour video about season 1 on April 6, 2025 and a 3-hour video about season 2 on October 12, 2025.